A soothing cosmetic ingredient

 The more common botanical source is from the endangered Brazilian Candeia tree.
 On average, it takes 12 years to grow a new tree, and a metric ton of tree material yields only about 7 kg of Bisabolol.
 The limited availability of the candeia tree also leads to significant price instability and fluctuations in product supply.
 Growing efforts to preserve Brazilian biodiversity have also led to innovation to identify alternative sources for Bisabolol.

 Through biotech and fermentation, Amyris produces an antioxidant-rich Bisabolol in a sustainable process that requires approximately 230 times less agricultural land to produce the same amount of Bisabolol compared to the endangered candeia tree.
-Amyris’ sustainable Bisabolol alternative offers high performance, competitive pricing, and a consistent supply chain to meet growing demand.
+Amyris’ sustainable Bisabolol, which is distributed exclusively through a strategic partner, offers high performance, competitive pricing, and a consistent supply chain to meet growing demand.